-The third-most-visited museum in the world and the most-visited museum in the United States, the Air and Space Museum is grand in scale and vision.
+Western Hemisph exhibit is called "Some of the standard of the stan grand in scale and vision.
 Housing thousands of planes, rockets, and other artifacts from man's experiments with flight, this museum could keep you occupied for days.

-National Museum of the American Indian
+2 National Museum of the American Indian